 Most practice rooms and teaching studios (nine in Studzinski Recital Hall, and five in Gibson Hall) are equipped with at least one Steinway grand piano.
 A wide range of loaner instruments and lockers of various sizes are available to students as well.

 For students who are on financial aid, a limited number of scholarships to cover fees for music lessons for credit (Individual Performance Studies) are available.
 They are supported by the following funds:

 Judson Fund, given by Ron and Kathy Judson in Memory of Todd Judson, Class of 1998

 Friends Fund, given by the Association of Bowdoin Friends

-To apply, download and complete the scholarship application form and deliver to Linda Marquis (Gibson Hall Room 103) no later than 12:00 noon on Thursday, Aug.
-30. Auditions take place on Friday, Aug.
-31 and consist of the performance of a single piece of music (unaccompanied).
+To apply, download and complete the scholarship application form and deliver to Linda Marquis (Gibson Hall Room 103) no later than 12:00 noon on the first day of classes.
+Auditions take place the following day and consist of the performance of a single piece of music (unaccompanied).
 We’ll schedule an audition time when you drop off your completed form.

 Up to six credits of private lessons and ensemble courses together in any combination may be applied toward the 32.0 credits required for the Bowdoin degree.
 Ensembles and lessons are graded on a Credit/D/Fail basis and may be taken for 0.5 credit per semester.
 Lessons, large ensembles, and chamber ensembles may also be taken as non-credit courses.
 A typically musically-inclined student at Bowdoin will take four academic courses, one half-credit ensemble, and one half-credit lesson for a total of 5.0 credits for the semester.
 This is not an overload requiring special permission, but should be considered thoughtfully with the academic advisor before registration.
 For additional information, please refer to the College Catalogue.